Beverly Hills Cop III: Plot

 Later, Axel is visited in his motel room by Uncle Dave and Janice.
-They inform him that the Wonder World park's designer and Uncle Dave's close friend - Roger Frye - has mysteriously disappeared while inspecting the grounds two weeks earlier, leaving only a letter with a cryptic message.
+They inform him that the WonderWorld park's designer and Uncle Dave's close friend - Roger Frye - has mysteriously disappeared while inspecting the grounds two weeks earlier, leaving only a letter with a cryptic message.
 Axel and Rosewood attend a banquet to honor DeWald as private law-enforcement officer of the year and meet Axel's old friend Serge.
-Axel tries to heckle DeWald into revealing his criminal activities, but DeWald resists Axel's attempts.
+Axel tries to heckle DeWald into revealing his criminal activities but DeWald resists Axel's attempts.

-Later, Axel digs deeper into a closed-off section of the park and learns DeWald and Sanderson are using Wonder World as a front for a counterfeiting ring.
+Later, Axel digs deeper into a closed-off section of the park and learns DeWald and Sanderson are using WonderWorld as a front for a counterfeiting ring.
 DeWald was at the chop shop in Detroit to collect mint paper stored in the truck.
-That evening, Axel meets with Uncle Dave to ask him about further details to find a piece of viable evidence; and discovers that Frye's warning letter is actually written on a sheet of the stolen mint paper.
-Before he can make use of that evidence, Uncle Dave is shot and wounded by DeWald; and Axel is framed for his shooting.
+That evening, Axel meets with Uncle Dave to ask him about further details to find a piece of viable evidence and discovers that Frye's warning letter is actually written on a sheet of the stolen mint paper.
+Before he can make use of that evidence, Uncle Dave is shot and wounded by DeWald and Axel is framed for his shooting.

 After getting away from DeWald and bringing Uncle Dave to a hospital, Axel sets out to prove his innocence by storming the park; calling Rosewood and Flint to assist him.
-The ensuing shootout kills the rest of DeWald's henchmen and leaves Axel, Rosewood, and Flint injured; after a hand-to-hand fight Axel kills DeWald, avenging Todd.
+The ensuing shootout kills the rest of DeWald's henchmen and leaves Axel, Rosewood and Flint injured; after a hand-to-hand fight Axel kills DeWald, avenging Todd.

 In the meantime, Sanderson is killed by Agent Fulbright; who then appears before Axel to explain that he was right.
-Axel realizes that the agent is involved with the counterfeiters, so he fatally shoots him after a brief struggle.
-Later, Axel, Rosewood, and Flint attend a special event at Wonder World; where Uncle Dave—having made a full recovery—thanks Axel for his assistance by creating a new character for Wonder World with his name—"Axel Fox"—while Axel begins a relationship with Janice.
+Axel realizes that Agent Fulbright is involved with the counterfeiters, so he fatally shoots him after a brief struggle.
+Later, Axel, Rosewood and Flint attend a special event at WonderWorld; where Uncle Dave—having made a full recovery—thanks Axel for his assistance by creating a new character for WonderWorld with his name—"Axel Fox"—while Axel begins a relationship with Janice.